alexandrebobkov/CanadianPayroll/docs/source/compliance.rst

 their employer, either by cheque or direct deposit.
 In addition to ensuring that employees have been paid, payroll practitioners must also be able to communicate payroll information to all stakeholders.

+**Payroll** is the process of paying employees in exchange for the services they perform.
+The term payroll can refer to: